 Despite improvements at Seattle-Tacoma Airport in recent years it can still take up to an hour for arriving international passengers to clear security and customs checks and even longer during peak hours.
 Pre-cleared passengers using an ESTA approved passport are generally processed through the airport faster than non-nationals with U.S. Visas and Customs Declaration Forms which need to be checked.

 Citizens of Visa Waiver Program (VWP) countries no longer need a visa to enter the United States.
 Instead, an ESTA (Electronic System for Travel Authorization) is required.
 This works the same as a visa but is in electronic form and linked to a passport.
 Having completed a detailed questionnaire and undergone stringent background checks, intending visitors to America will be granted or denied an ESTA without which it is impossible to enter the United States.
-The VWP list of countries includes: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
+The VWP list of countries includes: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.

 Arriving non-American citizens who are not eligible for an ESTA must be in possession of a valid passport and a U.S. Visa.
 They are also required to complete a Customs Declaration Form detailing any items on the banned list they may have on their person or in their baggage.
 Queues for non-nationals using a visa tend to be longer and slower moving than those for pre-cleared arrivals as all documentation is closely scrutinised by the Customs and Border Protection (CBP) agents on duty and baggage is more likely to be hand checked for this group of people.